muratk5n/thirdwave/en/README.md

 ---

-BTW per Mission Barns [share](2022/06/lab-grown-meat.html#missionbarns) earlier, where having cultivated meat with a "cut" was mentioned - so luxurious..
-For survival meat based cultivated protein "kibbles", or just powder is enough, plus cultivated fat, some fruits, the picture is complete.
+BTW per Mission Barns [share](2022/06/lab-grown-meat.html#missionbarns) earlier, cultivated meat with a "cut" was mentioned; Too luxurious..
+For survival cultivated protein "kibbles", or just powder is enough, add fat, some fruits, the picture is complete, ala pemmican.

 ---